AhmedNMahran/Incident-Management-App/README.md

 *   **Modern UI:** Enjoy a clean, intuitive, and visually appealing user interface built with Jetpack Compose.
 * **Statistics**: Display an overview of the incidents using a Pie Chart.

+## 🚧 Upcoming Features (TODOs)

+These features are planned for future development:

+*   **Tracking using Google Maps:** Implement a feature to track the location of incidents on a map using Google Maps integration.
+*   **Unit Tests:** Add comprehensive unit tests to improve code reliability and maintainability.
+*   **Comprehensive Documentation:** Enhance the code documentation to provide better clarity and guidance for developers.
+* **User Authentication**: Implement a login system to secure the application.
+* **Push Notifications**: Send push notifications to keep users updated about the status of their incidents.

 ## 🛠️ Tech Stack

 This project leverages the following cutting-edge technologies: